Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Select-AzureADGroupIdsContactIsMemberOf.md

 # Select-AzureADGroupIdsContactIsMemberOf

 ## SYNOPSIS
-From a list of groups Ids select those that the contact is a member of.
+Get groups in which a contact is a member.

 ## SYNTAX